Búho Moteado

 Appearance: The Mottled Owl is a striking bird with a rounded head and no ear tufts.
 It has a mottled gray-brown plumage that provides excellent camouflage against tree bark.
 Its facial disc is pale, and it features dark eyes, giving it an inquisitive look.
 The owl also has distinctive dark streaks running down its breast, and its wings and tail present a pattern that helps in blending with the surroundings.

-Habitat: Mottled Owls are typically found in tropical and subtropical forests, especially in areas with mature trees.
+Habitat: Mottled Owls are found in tropical and subtropical forests, especially in areas with mature trees.
 They prefer dense, humid forests, including lowland rainforests and adjacent edges or clearings.
 This owl can also be spotted in more degraded habitats and fragmented forests, as long as there are sufficient trees for roosting and nesting.

-Behavior: These owls are primarily nocturnal and are known for their silent flight, which helps them hunt in the dark.
+Behavior: These owls are nocturnal and are known for their silent flight, which helps them hunt in the dark.
 They feed on a variety of prey, including small mammals, birds, and insects.
 Mottled Owls are often solitary but may be seen foraging in pairs or family groups.
 They establish a series of vocalizations, including hoots and calls, especially during the breeding season.

-Breeding: Mottled Owls breed seasonally, typically in the dry season, which can vary depending on their geographic location.
+Breeding: Mottled Owls breed seasonally, in the dry season, which can vary depending on their geographic location.
 They nest in tree cavities or sometimes in abandoned nests of other birds.
 The female lays 2-3 eggs, which she incubates for about a month.
-The male usually helps provide food during this time.
+The male helps provide food during this time.
 The young are altricial, meaning they rely on their parents for food and care until they are ready to fledge.

 Conservation Status: The Mottled Owl is classified by the IUCN as Least Concern.